markfarrell/relation-extraction/README.md

 Currently, there is only software to compile text into text-networks; separate components for encoding first-order logic and data visualization are being worked on right now.
 There is yet to be progress made on items 1 and 4.
-If you would like to contribute to the project. please contact <code>m4farrel@csclub.uwaterloo.ca</code>.

 ### 1.1 Build